 Butter Crockpot on the bottom and up to the middle of the sides.

 Peel, core and thinly slice apples, putting them into a bowl.
 Add lemon juice and stir, then pour apples into Crockpot.

-In a separate bowl, combine oats, flour, cinnamon and nutmeg.
+In a separate bowl, combine oats, flour, brown sugar, cinnamon and nutmeg.
 Mix well.

 Using a pastry cutter or two knives, cut in softened butter until combined and crumbly.

 Cover top of Crockpot with paper towels at least two-thick (this will absorb much of the moisture and allow your crumb mixture to get just the right amount of crunchy) then top with lid.

 Cook on high for 2- 2 ½ hours on high.

 Serve with real vanilla ice cream or real whipped cream.